 11. Poblano Pepper

 Mexico is the place of origin of many types of chili pepper.
-And the state of Puebla is the home of an amazing dark green and heart-shaped pepper named “Poblano pepper”.
+In particular, the state of Puebla is home to an amazing dark green and heart-shaped pepper named “Poblano pepper”.
 It is a mild variety, with the Scoville scale ranging from 1,000 to 1,500 SHU.

 However, not all Poblano peppers are hot.
 Their taste varies a lot.
 Even the fruits of the same plant have different levels of spiciness.
 In addition, red Poblano peppers have more heat than green ones.